U.S. Navy plane crashes in Philippine Sea with 11 crew and passengers

 The propeller powered transport plane, a C-2 Greyhound, carries personnel, mail and other cargo from mainland bases to carriers operating at sea.

-C-2 planes have been in operation for more than five decades and are due to be replaced by the long-range tilt-rotor Osprey aircraft.
+The aircraft has been in operation for more than five decades and is due to be replaced by the long-range tilt-rotor Osprey aircraft.
+(Reporting by Tim Kelly; Editing by Robert Birsel)